Physical Custody Gives the Parent the Right to Take Care of the Child Daily

 If you go to your baby’s mother and say, your children’s mother and say, “Hey, this weekend, I have a family reunion coming up.
 Can we switch?”
 Then, that’s legal, permissible, and often encouraged by the court.
 And that’s the ideal.

-You really want to get to the point, if possible, where you and the child’s other parent can just address issues as they come up without relying on the court’s paper.
-And the court’s papers should only be relied upon when the wheels fall off, and you can’t come to an agreement.
+You want to get to the point, if possible, where you and the child’s other parent can just address issues as they come up without relying on the court’s paper.
+And the court’s papers should only be relied upon when the wheels fall off, and you can’t agree.

 That’s physical custody.
 If you have any questions about physical custody or any other issues with family law, and you’d like to get ahold of me, I’d love to speak to you about it.
-So if you have any questions about this or ever need a Tulsa Child Custody Attorney for Men or a Tulsa Child Support Attorney For Men, please contact dads.law.
+So if you have any questions about this or ever need a Child Custody Attorney for Fathers in Tulsa, Okla, or a Child Support Attorney For Fathers in Tulsa, Okla, please contact dads.law.